Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: numerical results

 For u3r graphs the fitting functions for QAOA are straight lines on the log-linear plots in Figs.~\ref{fig:u3ra}, \ref{fig:u3rb}:

 while for ab-QAOA, the fitting functions are the same as those in w3r graphs, those in Eq.~\eqref{equ:ab_fit}.
-Again, $p_0$ and $c$ are fitting parameters that are given in the SM.
+Again, $p_0$ and $c$ are fitting parameters that are given in Appendix~\ref{sec:fit} with fitting errors.
 The fits are generally good with two slight exceptions.
 The first is when $n=8$, for which there are few graphs so that little averaging can be performed.
 The second is the ab-QAOA at large $p$, where there is additional curvature that is not captured by the fits.
 In this region the accuracy is so high that the curves must flatten out and this introduces some finite-size error.
 Interestingly, the convergence rate of the infidelity of the ab-QAOA for u3r wavefunctions is considerably faster than that for the w3r case, and $1-F$ does not depend so strongly on $n$.
 This is the main difference in our results for the w3r and u3r graphs.
 We believe that this is due to the fact that for the u3r graphs the ground state is well-separated in energy from the low-lying excited states relative to the w3r graphs.
-This follows from the fact that the weight parameters in the Hamiltonian for the u3r graphs are integers but those in the w3r graphs are not.
+This follows from the fact that the weight parameters in $H_C$ for the u3r graphs are integers but those in the w3r graphs are not.

 The basic figure of merit for the ab-QAOA is $S(n)$, the speedup as a function of the number of vertices.
 This is plotted in Fig.~\ref{fig:speedup}.
 We see first of all that the improvement offered by the ab-QAOA is certainly not limited to very small graphs.
 If $S(n)=O(n^a)$, where $a>0$, then the ab-QAOA gives a polynomial speedup over QAOA.
 If $a=0$ then we can only hope for a constant speedup (which might still be of practical importance, of course).
 The curve in Fig.~\ref{fig:speedup} shows no sign of saturating up to $n=18$.
-Of course these are still relatively small systems, but the numerical results give some evidence for a non-trivial speedup of this kind of classical-quantum optimization algorithm.
-We expect that the ab-QAOA can also be applied to classical combinatorial optimization algorithms that can be mapped into classical Ising models ~\cite{lucas2014ising,glover2019quantum}, since then the local field idea can be suitably modified.
-For problems that lack such a mapping, the application of the ab-QAOA is much less clear.
+The numerical results give evidence that the ab-QAOA gives a significant speed-up for the solution of the MaxCut problem compared to other classical-quantum hybrid optimization algorithms.
+We expect that the ab-QAOA can also be applied to other classical combinatorial optimization algorithms that can be mapped into classical Ising models, such as partitioning problems, covering and packing problems and so on~\cite{lucas2014ising,glover2019quantum}, since then the local field idea can be suitably modified.
+For problems that lack such a mapping such as finding the ground states of molecules~\cite{cerezo2020variational}, the applicability of the ab-QAOA is much less clear.